- ALOHA Basics

 Q. How do I get Google Maps or Google Earth to display my ALOHA threat zone?

-- Use the "Export to KML" feature in the latest version of ALOHA.
+A. Use the "Export to KML" feature in the latest version of ALOHA.
 Note that you will need to type in a value for the latitude and longitude of the source location.
+The KML file will include information about the threat zone (such as Levels of Concern).

 Q. When I try to display an ALOHA threat zone in MARPLOT, I see this message: “Programmer error message: Err: -1.
 Did not write to file C:\Program Files (x86)\ALOHA\ALHAIMP2.mie because of error.”
 How can I fix this?